tlswg/tls13-spec/draft-ietf-tls-tls13.md

   so a client not offering a pre-TLS 1.3 session MUST generate a new 32-byte value.
-This value need not be random but SHOULD be unpredictable to avoid but SHOULD be unpredictable to avoid intermediaries fixating on a specific value (also known as ossification).
+This value need not be random but SHOULD be unpredictable to avoid but SHOULD be unpredictable to avoid implementations fixating on a specific value (also known as ossification).
   Otherwise, it MUST be set as a zero length vector (i.e., a single zero byte length field).